ThanbirTamim/CodeViewer/README.md

 This project will help you to view source any source code with treeview panel.
 There have few features such as,

--Load Folder
+- Load Folder
--Select Folder to view sub-dir and files
+- Select Folder to view sub-dir and files
--Select file to view conttent
+- Select file to view conttent
--Save edited file's content
+- Save edited file's content

 ## Dependency
 There are 2 libraries are used to implement this project which are